red-gate/ks/ks5/blog/helm-blog-post.md

 You could avoid this by writing an automation script, but if you change the filenames or paths of your Kubernetes resources, then you need to update the script too.

-Alternatively, you could bundle all your Kubernetes resources into one YAML file, separating each resource with a document separator (three hyphens: `---`).
-This isn't ideal either, because now your source control history for each Kubernetes resource config is merged into one file.

 The real problem is that _**we**_ have to remember _**exactly**_ how to deploy the application _**step by step**_.
 Our "application" (i.e, all of our Kubernetes resources packaged together) is something kubectl has no idea about.

 ```bash